Sophie's Choice (film): Critical reception

 Not all reviews were positive.
 Todd McCarthy at Variety called it "a handsome, doggedly faithful and astoundingly tedious adaptation of William Styron's best-seller.
 Despite earnest intentions and top talent involved, lack of chemistry among the three leading players and over-elaborated screenplay make this a trying experience to sit through."

-Sheila Benson of the Los Angeles Times wrote, "Although many of the book's characters have been cut away, and with them some of its torrent of words, the film feels claustrophobic, prolix and airless to the point of stupefaction ...
+Sheila Benson of the Los Angeles Times wrote, "Although many of the book's characters have been cut away, and with them some of its torrent of words, the film feels claustrophobic, prolix, and airless to the point of stupefaction ...
 Yet, whatever the film's overall problems, the role of Sophie, its beautiful, complex, worldly heroine, gives Meryl Streep the chance at bravura performance and she is, in a word, incandescent."

-Boston Globe film critic Michael Blowen wrote, "Pakula's literal adaptation of Styron's Sophie's Choice is an admirable, if reverential, movie that crams this triangle into a 2 1/2-hour character study enriched by Meryl Streep and Kevin Kline, and nearly destroyed by Peter MacNicol."
+The Boston Globe film critic Michael Blowen wrote, "Pakula's literal adaptation of Styron's Sophie's Choice is an admirable, if reverential, movie that crams this triangle into a 2 1/2-hour character study enriched by Meryl Streep and Kevin Kline, and nearly destroyed by Peter MacNicol."

 Pauline Kael of The New Yorker wrote that it "is, I think, an infuriatingly bad movie ...
 The whole plot is based on a connection that isn't there—the connection between Sophie and Nathan's relationship and what the Nazis did to the Jews.
-Eventually, we get to the Mystery — to Sophie's Choice — and discover that the incident is garish rather than illuminating, and too particular to demonstrate anything general".
+Eventually, we get to the Mystery—to Sophie's Choice—and discover that the incident is garish rather than illuminating, and too particular to demonstrate anything general".

-Streep's characterization was voted the third-greatest movie performance of all time by Premiere magazine.
+Streep's characterization was voted the third-greatest film performance of all time by Premiere magazine.
 The film was also ranked number one in Roger Ebert's Top Ten List for 1982 and was listed on AFI's 100 Years...
 100 Movies (10th Anniversary Edition) at number 91.